orlando-math-circle/omc-app/docs/content/en/tools/wsl.md

 ---
-title: "Linux on Windows"
+title: Linux on Windows
 description: The alternative approach to installing Node.js on Windows using WSL.
-category: Development
+category: Tools
-position: 3
+position: 4
 ---

 <alert type="warning">